In the early 1800's the

-The first commercial
+The first commercial vehicle

-vehicle was made
+was made in 1899.

 It was powered by a steam engine.

 Club of America staged the first U.S.

 commercial vehicle contest to test the economy, reliability,

 durability, speed, and carrying capacity of the truck, the newest